sarthakpati/OpenFederatedLearning/docs/running_federation_simulation.tutorial_mnist.rst

 .. # See the License for the specific language governing permissions and
 .. # limitations under the License.

-Tutorial: MNIST Classifier Federation Simulation
+Running a Federation Simulation (MNIST Example)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For this example, we will use an example flplan (bin/federations/plans/keras_cnn_mnist_10.yaml) that will work in conjunction with an example collaborators list (bin/federations/collaborator_lists/cols_10.yaml) for which entries already exist in the example local data config (bin/federations/local_data_config.yaml) enabling a predetermined sharding of the MNIST public dataset across 10 collaborators.
+Here we will use an example flplan (bin/federations/plans/keras_cnn_mnist_10.yaml) that will work in conjunction with an example collaborators list (bin/federations/collaborator_lists/cols_10.yaml) for which entries already exist in the example local data config (bin/federations/local_data_config.yaml) enabling a predetermined sharding of the MNIST public dataset across 10 collaborators.

 Setup and Installation
 ----------------------

 1. Clone the repository onto a linux machine the has Python 3.5 or greater, and the virtualenv library installed.

-2. Enter the top level directory of our project, and install the project with support for Keras models.
+2. Enter the project root directory, and install the project with support for Keras models.

 .. code-block:: console